arne182/ArnePilot/README.md

 - 2020 Corolla tuning by Spairrow326
 - Added ability to turn on and off RSA at certain speeds.
 - Control 3 gas profiles with sport eco and normal buttons on car (only on limited car)
+- Ability to change the SpeedLimit Offset directly
+- Able to stop using RSA after certain mph.
+- Live indi tune toggle thanks @jamcar23
+- cloak mode: which will make comma think you are using their fork.
+Avoid bans.

 ### UI Modifications
 - Dev UI toggle in APK setting.
-- GPS Accurecy on the Dev UI
+- GPS Accurecy on the SideBar
 - Battery has percentage instead of the battery icon.
-- Ability to change the SpeedLimit Offset directly from APK.
-It is based in percentages.
-For Example, if -1% at 60mph, it will be  approx. 59.4mph, -10% is roughly 54mph etc. (Thank you eFini for the help)
-- Dynamic Follow Button: Now you can change the Dynamic Follow Distance just by tapping the blue button on the bottom right.
-Now with colorful DF button depending on the profile
+- Dynamic Follow Button
 - Smart speed icon
 - e2e button